 On the anaerobic side of things, strength training is not necessarily going to engage your muscles in the same way that running would but it will help to develop strength and power in weak areas, which can improve your overall running economy.

-Many runners are actually deficient in core strength, so focusing on movements that build strength in the abdominals, obliques and lower back will ultimately help you to have more control over your movement when you’re running — more control ultimately means less wasted energy.
+Many runners may actually have deficiencies in core strength, so focusing on movements that build strength in the abdominals, obliques, and lower back will ultimately help you to have more control over your movement when you’re running — more control ultimately means less wasted energy.

 Whether you’re just getting into the sport or have been running for decades, runners from all walks of life can benefit from throwing some cross-training activities into their training.